The hallway stretched before him like a throat.

 The scratching resumed.
 Perfectly synchronized with his movement.

 His pulse hammered in his throat.
 The walls were old wood, vertical planks with gaps between them.
-Through those gaps, in the darkness behind the walls, he could see movement.
+Through those gaps, in the darkness behind the walls, movement.
 Things shifting.
 Pale flashes that might have been skin or bone or something else entirely.

 The walls were hollow.
 Filled with empty space between the rooms.